DYSON UK - 2022

 1. What are we solving for which market?

-"Empower citizens by making the invisible local & surrounding pollution threat visible to them"
+"Empower citizens by making invisible local pollution visible"

 2. What are our direct & indirect competitors?